The Business Education That Will Change the Future

 2. Describe how your participation in the Business Honors Program will help you to achieve your goals.

 We recommend that you draft your statements separately and then paste them into the web form.
 The form will strictly limit each statement to 2,000 characters.

 First Year Applicants Interested in the BBA Degree

 Upon application to Notre Dame, all students are asked to make a non-binding indication of the college or school, and specific major or discipline they intend to pursue.
 Applicants who indicate an intent to enroll into the Mendoza College of Business will be informed at the time of admission whether they are approved to do so.
 Those who are accepted by Notre Dame, but not approved for Mendoza, may pursue any other college and major and avail themselves of the transfer application processes noted below if their interest in business continues.
 Students approved to major in business who change their minds, are free to major in any other college or school at Notre Dame.
 The timing of the switch may have consequences, however, that should be carefully considered.

 Internal Transfer Opportunities

 Applications for external transfer to Mendoza from another university occur in the spring of the freshman year and are contingent upon successful completion of one year at another institution.
-This is a highly competitive process and students are advised that not all majors may be open to them.
+This is a highly competitive process.
 External transfers must matriculate as a first semester sophomore into the Mendoza College of Business.

-All transfer students are expected to complete, at a minimum, a semester of Calculus, Statistics and Principles of Microeconomics prior to the start of the sophomore year.
+All transfer students are expected to complete, at a minimum, a semester of Calculus and Principles of Microeconomics prior to the start of the sophomore year.

-For more information about admission to the University of Notre Dame or the Mendoza College of Business, including internal and external transfer, please contact the Notre Dame Office of Admissions at (574) 631-7505 or admissions.nd.edu.
+For more information about admission to the University of Notre Dame or the Mendoza College of Business, please contact the Notre Dame Office of Admissions at (574) 631-7505 or firstname.lastname@example.org.